kimdoeon/Practical-Deep-Learning-study/Part1/2_Deployment.md

         * clean up the ones tha are wrongly labeld in our dataset
         * orderd by loss == ordered by confidence
         * we can modify label using gui tool
-        * modify train/validation sets are available
+        * modifying train/validation sets are available

     ___=> build model before data cleaning so that we can filter strange data___
     ___=> we can decide how to collect dataset next time___